K4ztark/K4ztark/README.md

 <br><br>

-- :mortar_board: I'm a student at the Universidad Nacional de Colombia
+- :mortar_board: I'm a student at Universidad Nacional de Colombia
 - :technologist: I love using AI as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codewars`.
 - :student: I’m currently studying `Computer Science`.